 - Trump asked the Russians for help by asking them to release Hillary’s 30,000 missing emails.
 Note the date when Trump asked Russia to release Hillary's emails--July 27, 2016.
 Then note the following paragraph, taken from the 22nd point of Mueller's recent indictment of 12 Russian hackers.

 The Conspirators spearphished individuals affiliated with the Clinton Campaign throughout the summer of 2016.
 For example, on or about July 27, 2016, the Conspirators attempted after hours to spearphish for the first time email accounts at a domain hosted by a third-party provider and used by Clinton’s personal office.
 At or around the same time, they also targeted seventy-six email addresses at the domain for the Clinton Campaign.

 - Donald Trump promised to make a “major speech” about the Clintons only hours after the Trump Tower meeting between Team Trump and Team Russia was set.
 They were disappointed when it turned out the Russians came empty-handed and Donald Trump did not give that major speech.
-Was this just another coincidence?
+Why did Trump promise to make a major announcement about Clinton and not deliver?
+Was he expecting that his team would get some dirt at the Trump Tower meeting but they failed to deliver the goods?
+Or was this just another coincidence?